DrakeAlia/DrakeAlia/README.md

 ### Hi there!
 I'm Drake Alia 👋

-## I'm a Developer who loves to create and builds things along with collaborating with others!!!
+## I'm a Developer who loves to create and builds apps!
 - 🔭 I’m currently working on a prject which uses a reservation flow for users
 - 📚 I'm currently expanding my redux skills
 - 👯 I'm looking to collaborate with other devs